My Genealogy and History Page of

 His mine was later to become the Souris Valley Coal Co. mine in 1895, with a 8ft coal seam.
 Located on SE 1/4 of Sec 4. tp2, Range 6, W2nd, east of Roche Percee.

-This mine was sold to the Taylor family of Winnipeg and renamed Western Dominion Collieries ltd. This is the name that Taylorton comes from.
+Souris Valley Coal Mine was sold to the Taylor family of Winnipeg and renamed Western Dominion Collieries ltd. This is the name that Taylorton comes from.
 One source on the Pocock story, says it was Jim and Tom Taylorton that started a mine in 1887.
+This I have not found anywhere else.

 Now we know it